-The animal kingdom is a group of animals that includes insects.
-Insects are believed to be living organisms, and each species of insect has a biology and behavior that is completely unique to itself.
+Insects are believed to be living organisms, and each species has a biology and behavior that are completely unique to itself.

-They have developed their own unique sensory capacities, modes of communication, and reproductive strategies.
+They have developed their unique sensory capacities, modes of communication, and reproductive strategies.
 But what are the insects that start with J?

 They are also in danger due to human activities, including the destruction of their habitat, the pollution of their surroundings, and shifts in the climate.